This article provides system requirements, compatibility, and installation guidance for the Datto Cloud Continuity for PCs Agent.

 - Cloud Continuity is not for installation or use on systems already protected by the ShadowSnap Agent or the Datto Windows Agent.
 If your protected endpoint currently uses one of these backup solutions, do not switch to the Cloud Continuity Agent.

-- Reboots are not required to start a backup, but snapshots will not be available until after the protected system reboots.
+- You do not need to reboot the protected system to start a backup, but snapshotting will not begin until the system reboots.

 - Datto recommends reviewing the Encryption Compatibility With The Datto Solution Knowledge Base article when deploying the agent to encrypted machines.